Critical Analysis of a Jewish Leader: Gideon the Judge

 Another issue to be analyzed is the

-cover of darkness.
-There, Scripture clearly criticizes Gideon s decision
+under cover of darkness.
+There, Scripture clearly criticizes Gideon s

-to act during the night, attributing it to fear of detection by the residents
+decision to act during the night, attributing it to fear of detection by the

-of the City.
-Here, however, Gideon s actions are not criticized.
+residents of the City.
+Here, however, Gideon s actions are not

+criticized.
 What is the difference between the two situations?
-While in both

-instances Gideon made a clear choice to attack under cover of darkness in order
+While in both instances Gideon made a clear choice to attack under cover of

-to avoid detection, his motives in each case must be examined in order to
+darkness in order to avoid detection, his motives in each case must be examined

 Here, however, Gideon does not